 Wolfram Alpha makes money in a few ways:

 Each App ranges from $0.99 up to $2.99 (even though I can see that on the European App Sore some apps are priced around €3.49, about $4.16).

+Therefore, its business model is based on selling these apps.
 How much money are they making with that?
 It is very hard to give this answer considering that I couldn’t find any announcement from the company stating how much money they are making.